fzSong/Course_Projects/README.md

 # Course_Projects
-This include the projects I have done SO FAR
+This include the projects and homework I have done so far in George Washington University